 4. Plan your time wisely.
 There's more than great music acts at Life is Beautiful.
-2013's inaugural festival also featured art, a culinary area and a beer and spirits garden.
+There's also art, a culinary area and a beer and spirits garden.
 Spend some time looking at the lineup, the must-sees on the schedule and at which stage they are performing.
 A map is your friend.
 Don't rely entirely on the app.
 You might not be able to access it (see No. 2).

 5. If you're driving, parking will cost you (last year it cost $40/day for those paying last minute), but worked like a well-oiled machine.
 Pay, park, board a bus, and bam, you're there.
 Carpool if you can.